AdobeDocs/experience-manager-desktop-app.en/help/using.md

 1. After the folder uploads, close the dialog and navigate to the Assets UI.
 The uploaded folder is displayed in the web interface.

-Please note that it is *not recommended* to copy & paste or drag & drop larger number of files / nested folders from your local disk in Finder or Explorer into the network share area that is mapped by AEM Desktop App.
+Please note that it is *not recommended* to copy & paste or drag & drop larger number of files / nested folders from your local disk in Finder or Explorer into the network share area that is mapped by AEM desktop app.
 It is much less reliable than the Upload Folder capability described above.

-Another alternative if you prefer to work on the desktop is to select files/folders you want to upload to AEM in Finder or Explorer, copy them to system clipboard, then navigate to the target folder in the network share area, and from the AEM Desktop App context menu select "Paste Assets".
-This way, AEM Desktop App starts uploading the pasted assets similar to the Upload Folder described above.
+Another alternative if you prefer to work on the desktop is to select files/folders you want to upload to AEM in Finder or Explorer, copy them to system clipboard, then navigate to the target folder in the network share area, and from the AEM desktop app context menu select "Paste Assets".
+This way, AEM desktop app starts uploading the pasted assets similar to the Upload Folder described above.